tnear/linux/rg.md

 `$ rg 'hello (\w+)' -r 'goodbye $1'`

 ## Multiline
 Use the multiline flag, `-U, --multiline`, to search multiple lines.
-Note: `ripgrep` supports this, but `grep` does not.
+Note: this flag is not supported by `grep`.
 ```bash
 $ rg 'abc\ndef' -U
 lines.txt